Skip to main content

 Two dataclasses, defined in multivon_eval/case.py:

 An agent trace is list[AgentStep], attached to an EvalCase as agent_trace.
 The semantic unit is one AgentStep per LLM/agent turn, not per framework event.
-A ReAct loop that thinks, decides to call three tools in parallel, and then incorporates the results produces ONE step with three ToolCall entries — not three steps.
-This choice is enforced by every shipped tracer and is what the evaluators assume.
+A ReAct loop that thinks, decides to call three tools in parallel, and then incorporates the results produces ONE step with three ToolCall entries, not three steps.
+Every shipped tracer enforces this, and it’s what the evaluators assume.

 EvalCase.expected_tool_calls is the assertion surface.
 ToolCall.arguments and ToolCall.result are captured automatically by the tracers — you don’t write them by hand unless you’re using ManualTracer.